This section outlines helpful housing procedures for University of Pennsylvania residents.

-The Appeals Committee is comprised of a representative from Housing Assignments, a representative from Penn Dining, a representative from Building Administration, and three University of Pennsylvania students.
+The Appeals Committee is comprised of a representative from Housing Occupancy, a representative from Penn Dining, and a representative from Building Operations.
 In the event that a member of this group has a personal connection to the appeal that person would be removed from the case.

 To appeal a policy, procedure or charge, the affected student must submit an Appeals Form and any additional supportive documentation.
 Appeals can be submitted via e-mail at email@example.com or delivered to Residential Services at Stouffer Commons, mailed to: Residential Services, Stouffer Commons, 3702 Spruce Street, Philadelphia, PA 19104, or faxed to 215-573-2061.
 Appeals of charges must be submitted within 90 days of being billed.